mendax1234/mendax1234.github.io/_posts/2025-12-07-NUS-CEG-Y2S1-Recap.md

 > Good afternoon, folks!

 This was the sentence my CG3207 professor, Dr. Rajesh, said at the start of every amazing three-hour lecture every Wednesday at 6 p.m.
-To be honest, Dr. Rajesh is the best professor I have ever met in ECE.
-His passion and his depth of knowledge in computer architecture reminded me vividly of the excitement I first felt when studying SC1006 at NTU, where I was also blessed to meet another incredible educator -- Prof. Mohammed M. Sabry Aly.
+To be honest, Dr. Rajesh is the best professor I have ever met in NUS ECE.
+His passion and his depth of knowledge in computer architecture reminded me vividly of the excitement I first felt when studying SC1006 at NTU, where I was also blessed to meet another incredible professor -- Prof. Mohammed M. Sabry Aly.

 Without a doubt, I can say that Dr. Rajesh’s enthusiasm, combined with my long-standing love for this field, made CG3207 the most inspiring module I have taken so far at NUS.
 More than that, this module opened the door to something entirely new in my Year 2 Semester 1 -- a connection that tied my past, present, and future together.